upbound/platform-ref-aws/README.md

 #### Cleanup Resources

-Delete resources created through the `Workspace` GUI:
+Delete resources created through the `Control Plane` Configurations menu:

-* From the `Workspace` GUI using the ellipsis menu in the resource view.
+* From the `Teams` GUI using the ellipsis menu in the resource view.
 * Using `kubectl delete -n team1 <claim-name>`.

 Delete resources created using `kubectl`: